 Finally, the Messenger of Allah arrived in the holy city of Al-Quds (Jerusalem) and he said, ’When we reached Bait al-Maqdis Jibril pointed with his finger causing a crack in the rock, and he tied Al-Buraq to it.
 Waiting inside were all Prophets, Jibril led the Prophet to the front, and he led them all in prayer in this blessed space.

 He then ascended into the heavens for the next part of this incredible journey, Al-Mi‘raj, the Ascension.

 We will now turn our attention to the miraculous Ascension Al-Miraj of the Prophet.
 The word Al-Mi’raj is a noun of the instrument in Arabic morphology, which literally means ‘an instrument you use to ascend.

 The Prophet saw the wide-eyed maidens of Paradise at the left of the Rock.
 He greeted them and they returned his greeting.
 Then he asked them something and they replied with an answer that cools the eyes.
 Then the Prophet was brought the ladder.

-Book your umrah package in minutes through Umrahme
+Book your Umrah package in minutes with Umrahme.

 Allah ascended the Prophet from the Dome of the Rock through the skies, where he didn’t only see many miraculous sights and numerous angels, but he also met the past Prophets.
 Along the way, he was greeted with excitement and delight, as his arrival had been much anticipated.